billroy/bitlash-commander/README.md

 ## To Do / Bugs

-- create new controls at menu location
-- BUG: sliders don't highlight with lighter(primary color)

 - BUG: id conflict causes items to warp out
 	- Button0 name can conflict
 	- duplicate causes conflict